boazbk/tcs/lec_08a_restricted_models.md

 For example, regular expressions are often used to define _tokens_ (such as what is a valid variable identifier, or keyword) in programming languages.
 But they also have other uses.
 One nice example is the recent work on the [NetKAT network programming language](https://goo.gl/oeJNuw).
-In recent years, the world of networking moved from fixed topologies to  "software defined networks", that are run by programmable switches that can implement policies such as "if packet is secured by SSL then forward it to A, otherwise forward it to B".
+In recent years, the world of networking moved from fixed topologies to "software defined networks".
+These are run by programmable switches that can implement policies such as "if packet is secured by SSL then forward it to A, otherwise forward it to B".
-By its nature, one would want to use a formalism for such policies that is guaranteed to always halt (and quickly!) and that where it is possible to answer semantic questions such as "does C see the packets moved from A to B" etc.
+By its nature, one would want to use a formalism for such policies that is guaranteed to always halt (and quickly!) and such that it is possible to answer semantic questions such as "does C see the packets moved from A to B" etc.
 The NetKAT language uses a variant of regular expressions to achieve precisely that.

-Such applications use the fact that because regular expressions are so restricted, we can not just solve the halting problem for them, but also answer other _semantic questions_ about regular languages.
+Such applications use the fact that because regular expressions are so restricted, we can not only solve the halting problem for them, but also answer other _semantic questions_.
 Such semantic questions would not be solvable for Turing-complete models due to Rice's Theorem ([rice-thm](){.ref}).
 For example, we can tell whether two regular expressions are _equivalent_, as well as whether a regular expression computes the constant zero function.